mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 What is the buddha?
 Buddha is a person who constantly has something good, helping.
 Even just his presence is very helpful.
 That is buddha.
 And historically, Buddha is Gotama Siddhartha – Shakyamuni Buddha – who existed in human history.
 That’s why believe, we trust this person, and that this person tells us all sentient beings, all of you, are buddha, exactly the same as Buddha Shakyamuni.
 He proved this, twenty-five hundred years ago.
 So we trust, we believe in this historical person Shakyamuni Buddha, and simultaneously, next, we believe in his teaching, so-called “we *are* buddha.”

 So if you believe in the dharma, very naturally there is a practice, that is we take refuge in the buddha, and we exist in this human world as a human being, but simultaneously something more than a human being.
 That is “holiness” – something like that.
 But it’s not good enough, because we have to believe in his teaching, the teaching of his life.
 That is the teaching, *dharma*.
 And next, we have to devote ourselves to the sangha, people who are always practicing the teaching and believing in the buddha.
 This is the sangha. [...]
 We take refuge in the people who exist and practice buddha [...] and buddha’s teaching.

 So that is the contents, quality of believing in dharma.
 That’s why [the] Triple Treasure is very important.

 So Buddhist faith is not to believe in something *divine*, or “holiness.”
 But you have to believe in holiness and also the teacher’s teaching, and also the people who practice buddha and holiness and also his teaching.
-So very vast. [...]
+So, very vast. [...]
 Buddhist faith is very vast.

 And Buddhist faith is very grounded in human life, because you have to believe [in] human beings who practice Buddha’s way, Buddha’s teaching.
 So that is the sangha.
 That’s why sangha is important.